SinTan1729/chhoto-url/README.md

 using the "feature request" template.

 ## But why another URL shortener?
-I've looked at a couple popular URL shorteners, however they either have unnecessary features, or they didn't have all the features I wanted.
+Most URL shorteners are either bloated with unnecessary features, or are a pain to set up.
+Even fewer are written with simplicity and lightness in mind.
+When I saw the simply-shorten project (linked below), I really liked the idea but thought that it missed some details.
+Also, I didn't like the fact that a simple app like this had a ~200 MB docker image (mostly due to the included java runtime).
+So, I decided to rewrite it in Rust and add some features to it that I thought were essential (e.g. hit counting).

 ## What does the name mean?
 Chhoto (ছোট, [IPA](https://en.wikipedia.org/wiki/Help:IPA/Bengali): /tʃʰoʈo/) is the Bangla word